galgantar/standard-deviants/index.markdown

-# Textual analys
+# Textual analysis

-We perform TFIDF on the titles and than do a regular linear regression and plot the results (explain linear regression theory), we used an R^2 metric (explain the theory) to asses the amount of variance explained
+We perform TFIDF on the titles and than do a regular linear regression and plot the results (TODO: explain linear regression theory), we used an $R^2$ metric (TODO: explain the theory) to asses the amount of variance explained

 <ul class="nav nav-tabs" id="viewTabs" role="tablist">
   <li class="nav-item" role="presentation">